Arjun Kannan product / systems / signal

 CTO and CPO

-We built around a different underwriting question: not who looks safest on paper, but what happens to earnings after the program.
-That changed who got access, what data mattered, and how the product had to work.
+We underwrote against a different question: not who looks safest on paper, but what happens to a graduate's earnings.
+That changed who got funded, what data we collected, and how the product had to work.

 BlackRock